 AMIL also uses reinsurance to mitigate underwriting risk.
-This takes the form of a 33.3% quota-share agreement for new business in Italy, Germany and UK and an excess-of-loss agreement for the exposure in Italy.
+This takes the form of a 33.3% (renewed at 50% for origination year 2019) quota-share agreement for new business in Italy, Germany and UK and an excess-of-loss agreement for the exposure in Italy.
 There has not been any material changes to the measures used to assess exposure and material risks.